alvincjin/Niagara/README.md

 $ ./bin/cassandra
 ```
 ## Kafka Streams
+Support event-by-event low latency model rather than one that focuses on microbatches, and deliver upstream changes to the microservice local store to serve materalized view of the microservice.

 A Spark core app ingests Json files and converts Json to Avro messages in Kafka topics, e.g. review, business, user.
 A Kafka streams application consumes review messages as KStream from review topic.